MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-environment.md

 ## Support for Azure functions

-You can use Teams Toolkit to integrate Azure functions capabilities into building apps.
+You can use Teams Toolkit to integrate [Azure functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) capabilities into building apps.
 You can focus on the pieces of code that matter most and Azure functions does the rest.
 Azure functions allow you to implement:

 1. System logic into your readily available blocks of code.
 These blocks are called functions.
 1. As the requests increases, Azure functions meet the demand with as many demands as necessary.

-Azure functions integrates with an array of [cloud services](add-resource.md#types-of-cloud-resources) provide feature-rich implementations.
+Azure function integrates with an array of [cloud services](add-resource.md#types-of-cloud-resources) provide feature-rich implementations.
 The following are just a few common scenarios for Azure functions:

 * When building a web API
 * Processing to database changes